microsoft/cobalt/docs/3_NEW_TEMPLATE.md

 1. > QUESTION: **"Does Cobalt have existing re-usuable modules configured for any portion of my planned infrastructure?"**

     **ANSWER:** At the time of this walkthrough, there's a reusable Cobalt Module for an Azure App Service Plan, so you will use this to build part of your Azure Walkthrough *CIT*.
 However, for demonstration purposes we also will need to build one from scratch.
-Let's start by designing one before we implement it!
+Let's start by designing and building one!

 ### **Step 3:** Design Your Terraform Based *Module*s